-Thank you for your interest in doing business with The Housing Authority of the City of Hagerstown.
+Thank you for your interest in doing business with The Hagerstown Housing Authority.

-Hagerstown Housing is involved in many community housing and redevelopment projects funded primarily through HUD grants.
+Hagerstown Housing Authority is involved in many community housing and redevelopment projects funded primarily through grants from the U.S. Department of Housing and Urban Development (HUD) .
 Typical purchases include building construction and repair services, building maintenance materials, office supplies and equipment, and administrative services.

 Our central office is located at 35 West Baltimore Street in downtown Hagerstown.